 For me, Total UX (To Be Amazon, or Not To Be) is the marketing world’s modern crusade.
 It’s a noble cause, and one definitely worth fighting for.

-Stephen Maher is chairing the Customer Experience Thinktank at EffWeek 2017.
+Stephen Maher chaired the Customer Experience Thinktank at EffWeek 2017.
+Here he is on stage delivering the key outputs of their session:

 Effectiveness Week 2016